ericmakesapps/diff-htmls/README.md

 Options:

--   `blocksExpression` - list of RegExpressions which will be countes as one block insteadof deviding it on parts (better see example)
+-   `blocksExpression` - list of Regular Expressions which will be countes as one block (token) instead of dividing it on parts by default mechanism (better see example)
+    -   `exp` - Regular Expression for token itself
+    -   `compareBy` - Regular Expression for part of the token by which will be comparison made

 ## Usage